Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Geometric_Tools/Enrich_DEM_with_lines.rst

 * A linestring layer (e.g: hydrographic network, ...) in which coordinates have a Z dimension

-And three optionnal parameters:
+And three optional parameters:

 * Input SRID (inputSRID): SRID of the input tables

 * Source (source): Text indicating the source of the linestring layer.
 Can be useful to distinguish the points in the resulting DEM .
 If not specified, "LINESTRING" is applied

-* Output suffixe (outputSuffixe): Suffixe applied at the end of the resuling table name.
+* Output suffix (outputsuffix): suffix applied at the end of the resuling table name.
 If not specified, "ENRICHED" is applied

 Arguments
 ---------